jpthalman/CarND/Projects/BehavioralCloning/README.md

 </div>

 Note that the plus-minus is there because we have two cameras.
 We will add for the right camera and subtract for the left camera.
 Also, the simulator gives us the steering angles in degrees, so we will need to convert them to radians.

+With this method, we can essentially treat the left and right camera's images *as if they were in the center* and feed them into the same model as additional training data.
+This immediately triples the size of our training set and gives us viewpoints of the track that would have been difficult to achieve without the different perspectives.

 ### Flipping